 As the name suggests, 24 Hours In… stories are based on time-themed experiences, though of course they can refer to other periods of time (48 hours, one week etc.)

 Chatty in nature, 24 Hours In… stories can follow an itinerary or include sub titles along the lines of: Must Stay, Must Eat, Must See.
 Often with a tight word count, a travel journalist will consider of the most important information to include and be clever with their words.
-Food and wine recommendations are amongst the most important inclusions with pieces generally offering three suggestions.
-Readers seek authentic, quality, local eateries gems off the tourist map, so hunt them out.
+Many readers seek authentic, quality, local eateries gems off the tourist map, so hunt them out.

 Travel magazines, print newspapers and online publications like to publish well written 24 Hours In… stories.
 Also found in airline magazines, these types of articles offer passengers a snapshot on other destinations the airlines services.